vrshetty/blogmagazine/readme.txt

 == Description ==

 A simple and clean WordPress free blog and magazine style theme with many customization options.
 This theme is mainly applicable for magazine and blogs .It's customizable theme.
-If any support needed then hit the url https://dinesh-ghimire.com.np/forums/ please check the demo on https://demo.dinesh-ghimire.com.np/wpthemes/blogmagazine
+If any support needed then hit the url https://dinesh-ghimire.com.np/forums/ please check the demo on https://demo.dinesh-ghimire.com.np/wpthemes/blogmagazine Click this link for documentation http://docs.dinesh-ghimire.com.np/blogmagazine.html

 == Installation ==